seattlerb/zentest/README.txt

 for compatibility checking!
 Use multiruby_setup to manage your installed versions.

+*NOTE:* The next major release of zentest will not include autotest (use minitest-autotest instead) and multiruby will use rbenv / ruby-build for version management.

 == FEATURES

 * Scans your ruby code and tests and generates missing methods for you.